commercionetwork/commercionetwork/docs/app_developers/commercioapi-wallet.md

 Exchanges perform this for you.All exchanges propose you wallets where store the coins you buy, but wallets usually DON'T provide you any exchange service.

-Thus the only way to get coins in your wallet is to receive them from another did
+Thus the only way to get coins in your wallet is to receive them from another one.

 ## Manage the key - types of wallet